 To put that into perspective, a terabyte is enough space for about 250,000 four-minute music tracks or an incredible 300,000 copies of 'War and Peace', stored in simple plain text.
 That's a lot of data your business is generating.

 This growth is increasing at a startling rate.
 Driven by ever-expanding quantities of information stored as emails, videos and photographs, the amount of data we create worldwide is exploding.
-Against that backdrop, efficient data storage and management is more critical than ever to businesses.
+Against that backdrop, efficient data storage and management is more critical than ever for businesses.

-But actually, most companies already have access to the storage capacity they need.
+However, most companies already have access to the storage capacity they need.
 The research found that around one in six small companies across Europe are using less than 25% of their overall server capacity.
 Most are running some way below capacity.

 This strongly suggests that companies have the space to handle the data explosion.
 What they lack is good organisation and storage management.

 Data storage at the heart of your business

 In fact, with data at the core of many businesses, managing that data represents one of the biggest challenges faced by firms.
 For instance, could your company operate effectively without access to its customer database, product information, accounting system or documents?

 The secret is to simplify, standardise and automate your data storage infrastructure so you can focus on managing the business rather than the technology.

 And don't focus on the wrong things.
 It's cheap to buy data storage.
 You can get a hard drive to hold all those copies of 'War and Peace' for around £50.
 The problem is performance.
 Storage doesn't end with simply storing more and more data.